Do you want to grow indoor plants but don’t want to mess with dirty soil?

-My favourite is Amazon, as they provide the most different variety of plants.
-Amazon usually has better shipping time and customer satisfaction guarantee.
+My favorite is Amazon, as they provide the most different variety of plants.
+Amazon usually has better shipping time and a customer satisfaction guarantee.

-The other places where you can buy water plants are eBay or the garden centre.
+The other places where you can buy water plants are eBay or the garden center.

 This depends on the type of plant and its natural growth environment.
 There is no scientific study done yet to compare the plant growth rate in soil and water.
 But common-sense dictates that most land-based plants in water grow slower than in soil.